Sea Breeze Woodworking

 Drilling to set depth of a turning, drilling small diameter pilot holes and using a chip clear gun drill round out the discussion of drilling.

-Hand out is the article I wrote, “A Primer for Drilling on the Lathe” published in the August Edition of the American Woodturner.
+Hand out is the article I wrote, “A Primer for Drilling on the Lathe” set to be published in the August Edition of the American Woodturner.

-The typical comment I hear from people who have heard this demonstration is “I wish I had heard this years back”.
+The typical comment heard from people after this demonstration is “I wish I had heard this years back”.